Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/MigrationGuide.md

 - `Azure.Security.KeyVault.Certificates` contains `CertificateClient` for certificate management operations.
 - `Azure.Security.KeyVault.Keys` contains `KeyClient` for key management operations and `CryptographyClient` for cryptographic operations.
 - `Azure.Security.KeyVault.Secrets` contains `SecretClient` for secret management operations.

-Because [Role-Based Access Control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview) is recommended, we did not implement APIs for Key Vault-managed storage accounts.
-See [our sample](https://docs.microsoft.com/samples/azure/azure-sdk-for-net/share-link/) for source you can copy into your project if you require managing [Shared Access Signature (SAS)](https://docs.microsoft.com/azure/storage/common/storage-sas-overview) tokens in your application and cannot use RBAC.

 These clients also share a single connection pool by default despite being separated, resolving an issue with the old `KeyVaultClient` that created a new connection pool with each new instance and could exhaust socket connections.